NCAS-CMS/cfdm/docs/source/tutorial.rst

 The `Bounds` instance inherits the descriptive properties from its parent coordinate construct, but it may also have its own properties (although setting these is not recommended).

+..
+TODO CF-1.8 change not on bounds properties

 .. code-block:: python3
    :caption: *Inspect the inherited and bespoke properties of a Bounds
              instance.*